Artpop: Background

 After Born This Way, Gaga again worked with DJ White Shadow on Artpop.

-Development of Artpop began shortly after the release of Lady Gaga's second studio album Born This Way (2011), and by the following year, its concepts were "beginning to flourish" as Gaga collaborated with producers Fernando Garibay and DJ White Shadow.
-Initial recording sessions for Artpop coincided with the Born This Way Ball tour (2012–2013), with up to 50 songs sketched out and considered for inclusion.
-By May 2012, the project was taking definite form, with co-manager Vincent Herbert promising "insane, great records" within its craft.
-Gaga said that she yearned to make audiences have "a really good time" with Artpop, engineering the album to mirror "a night at the club".
-"When you listen to it, it really flows nicely.
+Development of Artpop began shortly after the release of Lady Gaga's second studio album, Born This Way (2011), and by the following year, its concepts were "beginning to flourish" as Gaga collaborated with producers Fernando Garibay and DJ White Shadow.
+Initial recording sessions for Artpop coincided with the Born This Way Ball tour (2012–2013), during which up to 50 songs were sketched out and considered for inclusion.
+By May 2012, the project was taking definite form, with co-manager Vincent Herbert promising "insane, great records".
+Gaga wanted audiences to have "a really good time" with Artpop, engineering the album to mirror "a night at the club".
+She told MTV News in 2013 that "When you listen to it, it really flows nicely.
 It's really fun to pop in with your friends.
-I really wrote it for me and my friends to pop in from start to finish", she said in a 2013 interview for MTV.
-Meanwhile, Gaga began presenting tracks to her record company and hoped to reveal the album's working title by September, a revelation that instead was announced one month in advance.
-The artist later claimed that Artpop was her first "real" effort that emulated a "phoenix rising from the ashes", reflecting her heightened confidence in writing material for the album compared to her previous efforts.
+I really wrote it for me and my friends to pop in from start to finish."
+Meanwhile, Gaga began presenting tracks to her record company and hoped to reveal the album's working title by September, a title that was instead announced a month in advance.

-Gaga recruited Jeff Koons into the project in early 2013, with the two having previously met at a Metropolitan Museum of Art fashion event three years earlier, where Gaga provided a live performance.
-According to Koons, she "just kind of grabbed ahold of me and gave me a big hug around my waist " and replied, "You know, Jeff, I've been such a fan of yours, and when I was a kid just hanging out in Central Park I would talk to my friends about your work."
-Following her hip surgery in February 2013, Gaga was forced into a six-month hiatus, during which she studied literature and music with her creative team, the Haus of Gaga in addition to sharing "creative gifts".
-This stage allowed her to review and enhance her creative direction, which she admitted to be a meticulous "gazing process".
-"I have to gaze into the work for long periods of time for it to be good," adding that upon analyzing her ideas, she received "that wonderful feeling" which told her "that's the one".
+Gaga recruited Jeff Koons into the project in early 2013; the two had previously met at a Metropolitan Museum of Art fashion event three years earlier, where Gaga provided a live performance.
+According to Koons, she "just kind of grabbed ahold of me and gave me a big hug around my waist" and replied, "You know, Jeff, I've been such a fan of yours, and when I was a kid just hanging out in Central Park I would talk to my friends about your work."
+Following her hip surgery in February 2013, Gaga was forced into a six-month hiatus, during which she studied literature and music with her creative team, the Haus of Gaga, and shared "creative gifts".
+This stage allowed her to review and enhance her creative direction, which she described as a meticulous "gazing process".
+She explained, "I have to gaze into the work for long periods of time for it to be good," adding that upon analyzing her ideas, she received "that wonderful feeling" that told her "that's the one".